 An indoor greenhouse can be as ornate or as basic as you want it to be.
 A wooden framed structure fully covered with transparent plastic, can be called an indoor greenhouse.
 At the other end of the scale, a small container of soil with a single plastic bag covering it and held in place by a rubber band, could also be called an indoor greenhouse.

 You could make your own version of an indoor greenhouse but you have to ask: is it really necessary.
 An indoor garden doesn’t need to be an indoor greenhouse in the exact form.
 Whether you want to call it an indoor greenhouse or an indoor garden, there will be the issue of having enough light.

 If you want to grow anything indoors you will need to think about securing a good-enough light source, unless you have a particularly favoured sunny window or well-lit conservatory.

 With lighting in mind there are indoor gardening units that have built-in LED lighting systems.
-Find out more about indoor gardens.

 Images sources: Indoor garden with hat